 - The applicant has met the Prequalification and Mandatory Requirements listed in this funding opportunity.

 Applicant entities will not be eligible to apply for a grant award until they have prequalified through the Grant Accountability and Transparency Act (GATA) Grantee Portal, grants.illinois.gov Grantee Links tab.
 Registration and prequalification are required annually.
 During prequalification, verifications are performed including a check of federal Debarred and Suspended status on the Illinois Stop Payment List and good standing with the Secretary of State.
 An automated email notification is sent to the entity alerting them of "qualified" status or providing information about how to remediate a negative verification (e.g., inactive DUNS, not in good standing with the Secretary of State).
 A federal Debarred and Suspended status cannot be remediated.

 For assistance navigating government application prequalification procedure, refer to IDHS GATA Prequalification Assistance.

 Applicants must be prequalified; therefore, applications from entities that have not prequalified prior to the due date of this application will NOT be reviewed and will NOT be considered for funding.

 The following information is required to complete registration:

-- Organization's Unique Entity Identifier (UEI); For additional information on UEI, refer to Section 3 Unique Entity Identifier and System for Award Management (SAM) below;
+- Organization's Dun & Bradstreet number (DUNS); For additional information on DUNS, refer to Section Unique Entity Identifier (DUNS number) and System for Award Management (SAM) below.

 - Organization's Federal Employer Identification Number (FEIN);